Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/js-calculator.md

 # JS Calculator

-In this project you will recreate your Ruby Calculator project with JavaScript.
+In this project you will recreate your [Ruby Calculator project](https://github.com/ada-c14/calculator) with JavaScript.
 This is due **Wednesday December 9th at 9:00am**.
 Please post both a link to your github repo and a link to your pull request.

+Please check out the [project repository](https://github.com/ada-c14/js-calculator) for full instructions.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->